Not Yet At Ease

 FirstSite, Colchester, United Kingdom (2018) | ‘Spinal’, Frith Street Gallery, London, United Kingdom (2019)

-The work features a labyrinth of works that straddles the maze of the trenches in the battlefields as well as the padded halls of hospital cells where deeply disturbed soldiers were kept while being treated.
-Within this labyrinth, voices, images, poetry, officialese and reportage jostle for attention, echoing a the great war, in all its trauma and masquerade.
-Not Yet At Ease mines rich archival resources and invents a dreamscape to build a lyrical and imaginative layer of reflection.
-It discovers and highlights the official discomfiture with what was taken to be an ‘excess of poetry’ (read as signs of ‘mental disquietude’) in the soldier’s accounts.
-This is an early admission and evasion of the psychological distress produced by war to assert that the ‘unease’ generated by the first world war has not yet ceased.
+The work builds a labyrinth evoking the maze of the trenches, but with materials that echo the padded walls of hospital cells where ‘shell shocked’, sick, and injured soldiers were confined while undergoing treatment.
+Within this labyrinth films, voices, images, poetry, officialese and reportage jostle for attention.
+Not Yet At Ease mines archival resources and invents a dreamscape to build a lyrical and imaginative layer of reflection.
+It discovers and highlights the official discomfiture with the “excess of poetry” that the soldiers were writing home as a sign of ‘mental disquietude’).
+This is an early admission, which is also, simultaneously, an evasion, of the psychological distress produced by war.

 Nerves